 Actios is associated with Scripture Union and Churches Together in St Neots.

-Actios currently employs one part time Schools’ worker, Leanne Sheppard, who regularly visits a number of local primary schools.
+Actios currently employs two part time Schools’ workers, Leanne Sheppard and Elaine Thomas who regularly visit a number of local primary schools.

-Leanne leads assemblies, takes part in RE lessons, runs after school Bible clubs, set up ‘Moving On Prayer Spaces’ for Year 6 pupils and answer questions from enquiring pupils.
+They lead assemblies, take part in RE lessons, run after school Bible clubs, set up ‘Moving On Prayer Spaces’ for year 6 pupils and answer questions from enquiring pupils.

 Actios celebrated 15 years of ministry in 2018.